bgd-labs/aave-proposals/src/AaveV3StrategicAssets_20230606/README.md

 `function updateGuardian(address _manager) external onlyOwner`

 Updates guardian role, which in this contract functions as a strategic asset manager.
+Inherited from OwnableWithGuardian.

+`function transferOwnership(address _owner) external onlyOwner`

+Updates the owner of the contract.
+Inherited from Ownable.

 #### VeTokenManager.sol